 Philly dance teacher faces child sex assault charges

-PHILADELPHIA, PA (WTXF) - A Philadelphia dance teacher faces sex assault charges involving minors stemming from incidents that span several years.
+PHILADELPHIA, PA (WTXF) - A Philadelphia dance teacher faces sex assault charges involving minors stemming from incidents that span nine years.

 Police say the offenses took place in January 2008, February 2013 and June 2017.